AaHaHaa/MMTools/README.md

 It is useful for simulating single-mode/multimode mode-locking/oscillators, fiber amplifiers, single-mode/vector/multimode solitons, spatial beam cleaning in multimode fibers, fiber optical parametric amplifier (FOPA), and so on.
 Some typical examples of oscillators include all-normal-dispersion (ANDi) oscillators and Mamyshev oscillators.
 Amplifiers include linear chirped-pulse amplification (CPA) and gain-managed nonlinear amplification (GMNA).

-> [!NOTE]
-> I should probably write some introduction on arXiv for people to cite, and to gain some attention from others.
-This code started as sharing my multimode gain model, but it has become too comprehensive since it was shared.
-For example, I don't think there is any super-fast counterpumping pulsed model with gain's rate equations; I came up with a modified binary search algorithm for that, which is too small as novelty for publication but is super useful in real-life amplifiers.

 ## Capabilities:
 1. It solves the pulse propagation with
    - [RK4IP](http://www.sciencedirect.com/science/article/pii/S0010465512004262) (Runge-Kutta under the interaction picture) if single-mode.